Using Scala 3 with Spark

 If it took two years for Spark to upgrade from Scala 2.12 to 2.13, you might be wondering how long it will take for a Scala 3 version of Spark to arrive.
 The answer is: it doesn’t matter!
 We can already use Scala 3 to build Spark applications thanks to the compatibility between Scala 2.13 and Scala 3.

 In the remainder of this post, I’d like to demonstrate how to build a Scala 3 application that runs on a Spark 3.2.0 cluster.
 I’ll start with a small hello-world app, then demonstrate a more realistic app that exercises more of Spark’s features.
-My hope is that this will dispel some myths and reassure people that putting a Scala 3 Spark app into production is a reasonable thing to do.
+I hope this will dispel some myths and reassure people that putting a Scala 3 Spark app into production is reasonable.

 All the code and scripts for this post are available on GitHub.